What is Colorectal Cancer?

 What is Breast Cancer?

 Breast cancer usually starts as a lump in the breast; however, lumps in the breast do not always result in cancer.
 An X-ray of the breast, known as a mammogram, can be used to detect abnormal growths in the breast.
-It is recommended that women ages 40 through 74 get screening mammograms at least once every two years.
+The American Cancer Society recommends that women have screening mammograms annually, starting at age 45 (age 40 if desired), and at least once every 2 years from age 55.
+Women with increased risk or family history may need mammograms starting at a younger age, or more frequently.
 Clinical breast exams can also be used to detect breast lumps; however, women are advised to obtain a mammogram in addition to an annual clinical breast exam.
+Clinical breast exams are recommended annually starting at age 21.

 You may be at increased risk for breast cancer if: